simonswain/lancaster/README.md

 ## Worker

-The api and server as passive -- they modify the topology and inject/receive messages.
+The api and server are passive -- they modify the topology and inject/receive messages.

 The Worker is a long-running process that does the actual work of